Skip to content. | Skip to navigation

 Each month, the Prisoner Review Board offers multiple forums through which the general public, public officials, victims, and family or friends of an offender can comment either in support or opposition of parole suitability one month prior to an offender’s parole hearing.

-The July 2025 Public Comment Sessions will be conducted using a Zoom Webinar platform.
-These sessions will include those individuals that have upcoming PE hearings in August 2025.
+The January 2026 Public Comment Sessions will be conducted using a Zoom Webinar platform.
+These sessions will include those individuals that have upcoming PE hearings in February 2026.
 Those interested in attending or submitting correspondence to the Board may do so by registering and joining the scheduled Zoom Webinar and/or by mailing written comments to the PRB address included in the information below.
-Please utilize the Public Comment Forms in support or opposition in regard to offenders included on the offenders list for the upcoming July public comment session.
-Please mail correspondence to the address provided below by no later than Monday, July 31st, 2025.
-E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov
+Please utilize the Public Comment Forms in support or opposition in regard to offenders included on the offenders list for the upcoming November public comment sessions.
+Please mail correspondence to the address provided below by no later than Friday, January 30, 2026.
+E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov Correspondence for the January, 2026 Public Comment Sessions need to be received in our office by January 30, 2026.

 IMPORTANT: Please follow the prompts within the registration page for confirmation and additional details.
 Those wishing to attend the session are asked to join promptly at the beginning of each session.
 The session will end after the last participant/s that have joined at the designated start time have spoken to the Board.